andre-st/chrome-injectjs/README.md

   ![Screenshot](image/screenshot-20180525.png)

 - no automatic updates, see Installation section
-- in order to import / export settings you just copy/paste the content of the text area
+- in order to import/export settings you just copy/paste the content of the text area

 ## Installation